duspviz-mit/web-map-workshop/1_codeYourFirstWebsite/README.md

 }
 ```

-In CSS, elements have what are called [Pseudo-Classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
+This `a` element itself has what are called [Pseudo-Classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes).
 Pseudo-classes are keywords added to selectors that specifies a special state of the element to be selected.
 We signify a pseudo-class using a **:**.
 For example, one pseudo-class is hover, and it signifies what happens you hover over an element.
 This can be used to change the color a link turns when you hover over it.

 ```css
 a:hover {